 Functional cookies: We also use functional cookies to remember your preferences and to help you to use our website efficiently and effectively, for example by remembering your preferred currency and language that you viewed earlier.
 These functional cookies are not strictly necessary for the functioning of our website, but they add functionality for you and enhance your experience.

-Analytics cookies: We use these cookies to gain insight into how our visitors use the website, to find out what works and what doesn’t, to optimise and improve our website and to ensure we continue to be interesting and relevant.
+Analytics cookies: We use these cookies to gain insight into how our visitors use the website, to find out what works and what doesn’t, to optimize and improve our website and to ensure we continue to be interesting and relevant.
 The data we gather includes which web pages you have viewed, which referring/exit pages you have entered and left from, which platform type you have used, date and time stamp information and details such as the number of clicks you make on a given page, your mouse movements and scrolling activity, the search words you use and the text you type while using our website.
 We also make use of analytics cookies as part of our online advertising campaigns to learn how users interact with our website after they have been shown an online advertisement, which may include advertisements on third-party websites.
 We will not know who you are, and only obtain anonymous data.

 Commercial cookies: We use these to show you Bytes advertisements on other websites.
 This is called “retargeting” and it aims to be based on your browsing activities on our website, such as the destinations you have been searching for, the products you have viewed and the prices you have been shown.

 The cookies we use have varying lifespans.
 The maximum lifespan we set on some of them is five years from your last visit to our website.
 You can erase all cookies from your browser any time you want to.

 You can find our cookies in your browser settings.

 Does Bytes use third-party cookies?